Our mold story, “all in one place” 🙂 is here: http://paradigmchange.me/lc/upton/

 I also enjoy editing/proofreading for several other writers.

 In January 2010, Steve quit his job because he needed to take care of me and Sarah.
 Sarah has spina bifida (myelomeningocele), hydrocephalus, neurogenic bladder, hypotonia, NV Learning Disorder, Chiari II Malformation, scoliosis, and seizure disorder.
-She likes to army crawl, and she uses her little, pink wheelchair when out doing errands with Daddy.
+She is very personable and enjoys wheeling around church, stores, etc. in her little, pink wheelchair.

-Steve plays piano sometimes at our church (Southern Hills Evangelical Free Church, in Hot Springs, South Dakota) and takes care of Sarah’s and my many, many needs.
-He is also a fantastic cook and super editor.
+Steve plays piano sometimes at our church and takes care of Sarah’s and my many, many needs.
+He is also a fantastic cook, super editor, and budding and already highly successful organic gardener.

 Nathan enjoys music, Legos, baseball, technology, and reading.
 Alyssa likes reading, drawing, horses, Legos, and piano.
 Sarah likes people, music, Legos, helping cook, and having someone read to her.